“We must change our ways, for the good of our children and grandchildren!”

 As I noted above, COVID-19 in fact strengthens the case for dealing with the two genuine existential crises that face us, both of which are causing harm that is either literally irreparable or is at least extremely difficult to undo.
 That Spain, for example, was eventually able to emerge from Franco’s fascist dictatorship is heartening.
 But telling younger people today not to worry about threats to democracy because sometimes democracies can be reborn decades later is hardly going to calm anyone’s worries.

 It will be easier to deal with COVID-19 and any other such unexpected challenges if we have functioning political systems and a livable environment.
-We do not need to view the current pandemic as a third crisis, calling for tradeoffs in dealing with the two crises that already existed.
-Instead, we should continue to do what we can to get the pandemic behind us, understanding that our success in ensuring the wellbeing of our children and grandchildren will ultimately be measured by our ability to bequeath to them air to breath and equality under the law.
+We do not need to view the current pandemic as a third intergenerational crisis, calling for tradeoffs in dealing with the two crises that already existed.
+Instead, we should continue to do what we can to get the pandemic behind us, understanding that our success in ensuring the wellbeing of our children and grandchildren will ultimately be measured by our ability to bequeath to them air to breathe and equality under the law.